kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/understanding-and-enhancing-your-self-awarenes.md

-# Understanding and enhancing your self awarenes
+# Understanding and Enhancing Your Self-Awareness

 *Estimated Time: 1 hour*